wwgberlin/book-club/interpreter_book/chapter-o.md

 ![Diagram for compiler versus interpreter](./assets/compiler_versus_interpreter.jpg)

 An interpreter functions like a human interpreter who repeats the spoken word phrase by phrase into a different language.
-A compiler on the other hand can be compared to a translator, who takes a written text, translates it into a different language and distributes the text.
+A compiler on the other hand can be compared to a translator, who takes a written text, translates it into a different language and distributes the translated text.

 **Both types have different strengths and weaknesses:**